BhanuNegi97/Angular2-CustManager/README.md

 1. Run `npm install` to install app dependencies

-1. Run `npm run tsc:w` in a separate terminal window to build the TypeScript code and watch for changes
+1. Run `npm run build:w` in a separate terminal window to build the TypeScript code and watch for changes

 1. Run `npm start` in a separate terminal window to build the TypeScript code and watch for changes